piotrmgitman/angular-modulr/README.md

 ## Production server

-Run `npm run prod` for a dev server.
+Run `npm run prod` for a prod server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.
 Server has not CORS being enabled.

 ## Build